 Love summer?
 But the sun is not your skin’s best friend and hot weather can wreak havoc on your skin if you are not being careful.
-Here are a few quick tips to help keep your skin looking great all summer…..and beyond!
+Here are a few quick tips to help keep your skin looking great all summer…and beyond!

 Be SPF Savvy.
 Do not rely on your SPF-infused foundation or bronzer alone to protect you from the Sun.
 It’s nice to have the bonus protection from your SPF makeup but the amount of sunscreen your skin actually needs is far more than a little dab.
 So, how much sunscreen do you really need to apply?
-The recommended amount is about 1 teaspoon for your face and neck and be sure to choose a formula with no less than SPF 30.
-And remember that sunscreens degrade faster in hot temperatures, losing their efficacy well before the expiration date.
-What’s even worse is that expired formulas can harbor bacteria and fungus, so it’s best to toss your sunblock lotion after 1 year.
+The recommended amount is about 1 teaspoon for your face and neck and be sure to choose a formula with no less than SPF 30 (and don’t forget your lips – they need SPF protection too!)

-Defend your skin everyday not only with sunscreen but also with an antioxidant-packed serum.
+Defend your skin everyday not only with sunscreen but also with an antioxidant-packed Vitamin C serum.
 Antioxidants such as vitamins C and E, green tea and coenzyme Q10 protect your skin from damaging (aka wrinkle-causing) free radicals that are produced when skin is exposed to smoke, pollution, sunlight, or the very air we breathe.

 Summer skin is oily skin for many of us which can lead to clogged pores and extra shine so it may feel like you need extra cleansing.
 Resist the urge to over cleanse and thus strip the skin which can have the opposite effect as your skin will start to produce even more oil.

 Heading to the beach for vacation?
 Since your skin is more at risk for sunburns and sun damage on the shore, discontinue use of exfoliants such as Glycolic acid (AHA’s) at least a week before going.
 Using exfoliants regularly increases sun sensitivity by about 50% percent so it’s best to play safe and stop using your scrubs or peels a few days prior to the beach.